sqliteai/sqlite-sync-react-native/README.md

 Execute a reactive query with table-level granularity using op-sqlite's `reactiveExecute`.

 **How it works:** This hook uses [op-sqlite's reactive queries](https://op-engineering.github.io/op-sqlite/docs/reactive_queries) to automatically re-run the query when specified tables are modified via transactions.
+Always uses **writeDb** to ensure queries see sync changes immediately.

 **Key Features:**